 In the past few decades, graph theory has been applied to characterize the structure and function of neuronal networks (Achard and Bullmore, 2007; Bettencourt et al., 2007; Chiang et al., 2016; Downes et al., 2012; Fair et al., 2008; Hagmann et al., 2008; Iturria-Medina et al., 2008; Oh et al., 2014; Supekar et al., 2008; Yu et al., 2008; Zuo et al., 2012).
 While most of these studies operated on functional recording across multiple brain regions (Achard and Bullmore, 2007; Chiang et al., 2016; Fair et al., 2008; Hinne et al., 2013; Zuo et al., 2012), only a few have focused on the general network properties of cortical circuits with recording from single neurons (Bonifazi et al., 2009; Sadovsky and MacLean, 2014; Stetter et al., 2012; Yatsenko et al., 2015).

 The majority of methods applied to infer the functional connectivity in brain slices (Sadovsky and MacLean, 2014; Stetter et al., 2012) or in vivo (Yatsenko et al., 2015) operate on the correlation matrix, and aim to recover the functional dependencies between observed neurons.
 Such methods are valuable for revealing network properties such as node degrees, clustering coefficients or functional hubs.
 However, these methods are model-free, therefore are incapable of describing the overall network dynamics based on the probability distribution of neuronal ensembles.
 In this study, we provide a tool for modeling the functional connectivity of mouse primary visual cortex in vivo using conditional random fields.
-Structured prediction methods not only reveal the structure of the functional connections, but also provide a full distribution of the conditional probability to find network states given the population activity, and are capable of predicting(Figure 2).
+Structured prediction methods not only reveal the structure of the functional connections, but also provide a full distribution of the conditional probability to find network states given the population activity, and are capable of predicting specific features of sensory stimuli (Figure 2).

 CRFs for identification of neuronal ensembles

 Compared with generative graphical models that capture the dependencies between all the possible variables from the model, CRFs only model sampled variables dependent on a given experimental condition.
-This is an advantage for classification tasks since discriminative models have better performance than generative models avoiding the probability distribution of observations as well as the assumptions of potentially complex dependencies between variables (Lafferty et al., 2001).
-Additionally, given the finite number of population activity, the conditional distribution is sufficient for making predictions.
-Compared with other discriminative models such as Max entropy Markov model (MEMM), CRFs achieves higher accuracy by using global normalizer to overcome the local bias in MEMM induced by local normalizers (Lafferty et al., 2001).
+This is an advantage for classification tasks since discriminative models have better performance than generative models avoiding the exhaustive description of the joint probability distribution of observations as well as the assumptions of potentially complex dependencies between variables (Lafferty et al., 2001).
+Additionally, given the finite number of network states described by population activity, the conditional distribution is sufficient for making predictions.
+Compared with other discriminative models such as Max entropy Markov model (MEMM), CRFs achieve higher accuracy by using global normalizers to overcome the local bias in MEMM induced by local normalizers (Lafferty et al., 2001).

-The difficulty of constructing CRFs lies in the computation of global normalizer.
+The difficulty of constructing CRFs lies in the computation of global normalizers.
 With an arbitrary graph structure, this problem is often intractable.
-Recent advances that combines Bethe free energy approximation and Frank-Wolfe method for inference and learning model parameters allow fast and relatively accurate construction of cyclic CRFs (Tang et al., 2016).
+Recent advances that combines Bethe free energy approximation and Frank-Wolfe methods for inference and learning model parameters allow fast and relatively accurate construction of cyclic CRFs (Tang et al., 2016).
 Thus CRFs can be applied to datasets with hundreds of interconnected neurons.
 Constraints for applying CRFs still exist: with less than 400 samples of training data, the learned model does not achieve the best performance (Figure S5).

 Compared with the previously used descriptive methods for neuronal ensemble identification (Carrillo-Reid et al., 2015b), our approach modestly improved prediction accuracy.
 One reason could be that the current CRF learning algorithm executes separately the structure learning and parameter learning steps.
 Therefore, the learned graphical structure and parameters may not be the globally best matching ones.
 However, it is still computational unrealistic to explore all possible structures and parameter combinations.
 Additionally, approximations in parameter inference also does not guarantee global optimal.